-In the forward propagation, the scaling factor $\alpha$ could be transformed to the inputs according to (\ref{eq:forward}).
+In the forward pass, the scaling factor $\alpha$ could be transformed to the inputs according to Eq.~\ref{eq2}.
 Thus, we only need to keep the ternary-valued weights and the scaling factors for deployment.
-This would results up to 16$\times$ or 32$\times$ model compression rate for run time usage compared with the float or double precision counterparts, respectively.
+This would results up to 16$\times$ model compression rate for deployment compared with the float32 precision counterparts.